Faulty brakes may be to blame in Russian plane crash

 Any sign that the catastrophe during peak holiday travel could have been avoided will worsen concerns over the country’s poor air-safety record, despite President Vladimir Putin’s calls to improve controls.

-A fifth crew member of the Red Wing plane, which was traveling without passengers, died of her injuries in hospital on Sunday, the company said.
+A fifth crew member of the Red Wing plane, which was travelling without passengers, died of her injuries in hospital on Sunday, the company said.

 Despite icy weather conditions, the plane had been piloted by an experienced crew with many hours of flying under their belt, according to Russia’s aviation safety body.